wp-plugins/geshi-source-colorer/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.en.html

 The plugin can colorize any source in a post or page.
-Layout and tag names can be set dynamically, so a migration of other plugins is possible
+There are a lot of possiblities to configurate your code designs.

 == Description ==